Republic of Mahabad

 The Republic of Mahabad, also referred to as the Republic of Kurdistan (کۆماری کوردستان; جمهوری مهاباد), was a short-lived Kurdish self-governing unrecognized state in present-day Iran, from 22 January to 15 December 1946.
-The Republic of Mahabad, a puppet state of the Soviet Union, arose in northwestern Iran alongside the Azerbaijan People's Government, a similarly short-lived and unrecognized Soviet puppet state.
+The Republic of Mahabad, sometimes described as a puppet state of the Soviet Union, arose in northwestern Iran alongside the Azerbaijan People's Government, a similarly short-lived and unrecognized Soviet puppet state.

 The state encompassed a small territory, including Mahabad, the capital of the short-lived republic, and the adjacent cities of Bukan, Oshnavieh, Piranshahr and Naghadeh.
 The republic also claimed three cities—Urmia, Khoy and Salmas—held by the Azerbaijan People's Government.

 Background

 Iran was invaded by the Allies in late August 1941, with the Soviets controlling the north.
 In the absence of a central government, the Soviets attempted to attach northwestern Iran to the Soviet Union, and promoted Kurdish nationalism.
 From these factors resulted a Kurdish manifesto that, above all, sought autonomy and self-government for the Kurdish people in Iran within the limits of the Iranian state.
 In the town of Mahabad, inhabited mostly by Kurds, a committee of middle-class people supported by tribal chiefs took over the local administration.
 A political party called the Society for the Revival of Kurdistan (Komeley Jiyanewey Kurdistan or JK) was formed.
 Qazi Muhammad, head of a family of religious jurists, was elected as chairman of the party.
 Although the republic was not declared until December 1945, Qazi's committee administered the area for more than five years until the republic's fall in 1946.

 In 1946, the United Nations Security Council passed resolutions 2, 3 and 5, urging and eventually facilitating the removal of Soviet forces still occupying Iran.